Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

-RNNs have found application in astronomical time series analysis, though their utility is gradually being superseded by transformers.
-Given their continued prevalence in astronomical research (see \textbf{Figure~\ref{fig4}}), we explain the key ideas.
+Recurrent neural networks (RNNs) have found application in astronomical time series analysis, though their utility is gradually being superseded by Transformers.
 RNNs recognize that time series emerge from evolving physical processes.
 Rather than treating each observation independently, RNNs maintain a ``memory'' that evolves with new observations.
-Understanding a variable star's current brightness requires knowing not just the instantaneous flux but its pulsation phase—information encoded in the sequence history.
+Understanding a variable star's current brightness requires knowing not just the instantaneous flux but its pulsation phase---information encoded in the sequence.

 Mathematically, an RNN processes a sequence $\{\mathbf{x}_1, \mathbf{x}_2, ..., \mathbf{x}_T\}$ by maintaining a hidden state: